amnuts/opcache-gui/README.md

 #### Copy/clone this repo

 The easiest way to start using the opcache-gui is to clone this repo, or simply to copy/paste/download the `index.php` file, to a location which your web server can load.
-Then simply point your browser to that location, such as `https://www.example.com/opcache/index.php`.
+Then point your browser to that location, such as `https://www.example.com/opcache/index.php`.

 #### Install via composer